Google Translate Disclaimer

 • On reserved outdoor seating areas at a sports arena or entertainment venue.

-• Outdoor shelters that have more than two walls and a roof (i.e. bus shelter or smoking shelter with three walls and a roof).
+• In outdoor shelters that have more than two walls and a roof (i.e. a bus shelter or an illegal smoking shelter with three or four walls and a roof).

 If you live in an apartment or condominium and have neighbours that smoke, you may have exposure to secondhand smoke.
 Secondhand smoke can enter through shared ventilation, open windows and balcony doors, and through electrical receptacles and other openings such as gaps around plumbing pipes.